AdyGCode/SaaS-FED-Notes/2026/Session-11/2-roles-permissions-demo/slides.md

 <Announcement type="info" title="Migrate & Seed the Database">

+<p class="bg-black text-red-500 p-1 rounded text-center"><strong>DO NOT DO THIS IN PRODUCTION!</strong></p>

 Remember that you may Reset the database, then Migrate and Seed in one go.

-DO NOT DO THIS IN PRODUCTION!

 ```shell
 php artisan migrate:fresh --seed
 ```

 </Announcement>